-The District has designated certain administrators and staff as "Campus Security Authorities" (CSA) in recognition that many students, faculty and staff may be hesitant about reporting crimes to the Police Department and may be more inclined to report incidents to non-law enforcement administrators and staff instead.
+The VCCCD has designated certain administrators and staff as "Campus Security Authorities" (CSA) in recognition that many students, faculty and staff may be hesitant about reporting crimes to the Police Department and may be more inclined to report incidents to non-law enforcement administrators and staff instead.
 If a victim does not want a report to go further than notification to the CSA, the CSA will explain that he/she may be required to submit the information for statistical purposes, but it can be submitted without identifying the victim.
 That said, the CSA will make all good faith efforts to ensure that reports of criminal activity are valid and credible.
-The law defines "Campus Security Authority" as: "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."
-An example would be a dean of students who oversees a student center or student extra-curricular activities and has significant responsibility for student and campus activities.
+The law defines a "Campus Security Authority" as "An official of an institution who has significant responsibility for student and campus activities, including, but not limited to, student housing, student discipline, and campus judicial proceedings."
+An example would be a dean of students who oversees a student center or student extracurricular activities group and has significant responsibility for student and campus activities.
 Similarly, a director of athletics, team coach, or faculty advisor to a student group also has significant responsibility for student and campus activities.
 A single teaching faculty member is unlikely to have significant responsibility for student and campus activities, except when serving as an advisor to a registered student group.
 Clerical staff are unlikely to have significant responsibility for student and campus activities.

-Campus Security Authorities are charged with reporting to the appropriate law enforcement personnel, either the VCCCD Police Department or local police, or to any official or office which should be informed of the crime or complaint due to the nature of the crime or complaint, those allegations of Clery Act crimes that the CSA concludes are made in good faith.
+The CSAs are charged with reporting to the appropriate law enforcement personnel, either the VCCCD Police Department or local police, or to any official or office which should be informed of the crime or complaint due to the nature of the crime or complaint, those allegations of Clery Act crimes that the CSA concludes are made in good faith.
 A CSA is not responsible for determining whether a crime took place, as that is the function of law enforcement and its investigatory process.
-CSA training is handled through the offices of the Dean of Student Services in conjunction with the Clery Coordinator and Student Health Center Coordinator.
+CSA training is handled through the college's administration and student affairs and development offices, in conjunction with the Clery Coordinators and the Student Health Center Coordinators.

-The CSA is required to report all allegations to law enforcement personnel, even if the Campus Security Authority was told of a crime in the context of providing emotional support or health care support.
+The CSAs are required to report all allegations to law enforcement personnel, even if the CSAs were told of a crime in the context of providing emotional support or health care support.
 The allegations will be reported whether or not the victim chooses to file a report with law enforcement or press charges.
-A CSA may also provide a victim or witness with assistance in reporting a crime to VCCCD PD or local police, or to any official or office that should be informed of the crime or complaint.
+A CSA may also provide a victim or witness with assistance in reporting a crime to the VCCCD Police Department, the local police, or to any official or office that should be informed of the crime or complaint.

-Mental health counselors at the colleges are not CSAs and are therefore exempt from disclosing or reporting allegations of crimes and incidents unless a person's life is in danger.
-However, to be exempt from the Clery Act reporting requirements, the counselor must be acting in their professional role of mental health counselors.
+Mental health counselors at the colleges are not CSAs and are therefore exempt from disclosing or reporting allegations of crimes and incidents, unless a person's life is in danger.
+However, to be exempt from the Clery Act reporting requirements, the counselor must be acting in his/her professional role as a mental health counselor.